Contributing Seeds

 Follow dry process and seed drying guidelines.
 Be sure to Cut the seed heads (aka umbels) from the plants and allow to completely dry.
 Label the seeds with year and general type of allium.
 If you have several types of alliums that could cross, please note on the seed envelope the possibility that they could have crossed with another type.
 For example, wild onions may have crossed with potato onion.

-Beans, Runner - Phaseolus Coccineus
+Beans, Runner - Phaseolus coccineus

-Steward: Christopher
+Steward: Spencer

 Any and all beans of the species Phaseolus Coccineus